SOCS Coordinator & Food Justice Advocate – CONTRACT

 COMPETITION NO. 21-003

-Position: SOCS Coordinator and Food Justice Advocate – Contract Position
+Position: SOCS Food Network Coordinator and Food Justice Advocate – Contract Position

-Location: Seeds of Change Food Hub/Remote work and/or office location TBD
+Location: Seeds of Change Surrey/Surrey Food Hub/Remote work and/or office location TBD

 Hours: 35 hours until July 31, 2021 (with possibility of extension)

-• Essential support to the SOCs Leadership team to facilitate backbone functions and better meet the conditions for effective collective impact.
+- · Provide essential support to the SOCS leadership team to facilitate our activities and better meet the conditions for effective collective impact.

-• Development of tools, strategies, and new partnerships to further the impact of SOCs partners’ collaborative advocacy and food literacy and access work based on equity, food justice and intersectionality.
+- · Develop tools, strategies, and partnerships to further the impact of our collaborative advocacy and food literacy and access work based on equity, food justice and intersectionality.

 This individual must be social justice oriented, technologically savvy and have excellent interpersonal skills (additional languages are an asset).